Bugrahantabak/GPS-Bulk/README.md

 How to use:

-1 - Open the config.py file by file editor.
+1 - Open the config.py file with file editor.
 2 - Edit the PROV user name and password.
 3 - Edit the PROV URL and service.
 4 - Edit the XML request of the XML field with your soap request.
 Your request should be inside of triple quotes (""").
-For variable put a '$'.
-The program will replace it with a variable.
+For the variable put a '$'.
+Program will replace it with thea variable.
 5 - If you will use counter Bulk, set counter_from and counter_until for loop boundaries.
-6 - If you will use read file bulk, set your data into the "input_file_name" file.
+6 - If you will use read file bulk, put your data into the "input_file_name" file.
 The program will execute the bulk for every line.
 6 - Execute the program with CLI as root.
 6.1 - For the counter bulk "python counterBulk.py".